thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Compared to DTLS 1.2 timeout-based whole flight retransmission, DTLS 1.3 ACKs sensibly decrease the risk of congestion collapse which was the basis for the very conservative recommendations given in {{Section 11 of !RFC7925}}.

-In general, the recommendations in {{Section 7.3 of -DTLS13}} regarding ACKs apply to DTLS 1.3 only.
+The recommendations in {{Section 7.3 of -DTLS13}} regarding ACKs apply.
+In particular,

+{: quote}
-In particular, "(w)hen DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended".
+> When DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended.

-ACKs provide explicit feedback about which handshake messages have been received, allowing an endpoint to detect lack of progress earlier and to trigger selective or early retransmission.
-This leads to more efficient use of bandwidth and memory resources.
+ACKs provide explicit feedback on which handshake messages have been received.
+This enables endpoints to detect a lack of progress more quickly and to trigger selective or early retransmission, leading to more efficient use of bandwidth and memory.

 Due to the vast range of network technologies used in IoT deployments, from wired LAN to GSM-SMS, it's not possible to provide a universal recommendation for an initial timeout.
 Therefore, it is RECOMMENDED that DTLS 1.3 implementations allow developers to explicitly set the initial timer value.